CUTR-at-USF/onebusaway-travel-behavior-analysis/README.md

 | DoeJohn      | 1         | 4         | WALKING    | 3/4/2021 | 4:20:00 PM  | 1                    | America/Chicago | 43.615829  | -67.305452 | Red Pen River    | 4:59:15 PM  | 0                        | 65.617885  | -67.312499 | 305 Holly Dr    |

 ### Additional Optional Command Line Arguments
-* `--dataDir <data folder>` Takes a string with the folder path where the output data files will be stored.
+* `--outputDir <data folder>` Takes a string with the name of the folder where the merged data and log files will be stored.
 If the folder does not exist, the application will try to create it.
-The default values is `data`.
+The default values is `merger_output`.
 Example usage:
-`--dataDir outputData` will look for the folder `outputData`.
+`--outputDir outputData` will look for the folder `outputData`.
 * `--minActivityDuration <minutes>` Minimum activity time span (in minutes), shorter activities will be dropped before merging.
 The default values is 5 minutes.
 For example `--minActivityDuration 3` will remove, from the oba generated data, activities whose duration is less than 3 minutes.
 * `--minTripLength <meters>` Minimum distance (in meters) for a trip.
 Shorter trips will be dropped before merging.
 The default values is 50 meters.
 Example usage:
 `--minTripLength 60` will remove, from the oba generated data, activities whose `Origin-Destination Bird-Eye Distance* (meters)` is less than 60 meters.